English

 Definition

 Non-Operating Income refers to the revenue generated by a business that is not directly tied to its primary operations.
 This type of income often stems from secondary activities, such as investments, rental properties or the sale of assets.
-Understanding Non-Operating Income is crucial for investors and analysts as it can reveal a company’s financial health beyond its core business functions.
+Understanding Non-Operating Income is crucial for investors and analysts, as it can provide insights into a company’s financial health beyond its core business functions.
+By analyzing Non-Operating Income, stakeholders can gauge the sustainability and reliability of a company’s earnings, making it a key component in comprehensive financial assessments.

 Components of Non-Operating Income